 - Providing available information – giving approximate location, not to include depth

 Colorado 811 delivers locate ticket notifications via email.
 Positive Response is currently available via website, ticket link, TCP/IP, and Restful API.
 An account/username and password is required for accessing Positive Response via website, TCP/IP, and API.
 For more information please contact Member Relations via email firstname.lastname@example.org

-Members are charged on a per transmission basis and each excavator must have their own locate ticket even if it is at the same address.
+Members are charged on a per transmission basis and each excavator must have their own locate ticket even if they are working at the same address.
 Current policy is one ticket per structure.

 Secondary excavators may be listed on locate requests for potholing purposes only.

 After listening to our facility owners and operators, the Board of Directors approved the request from management to no longer charge a ticket fee for canceled outgoing transmissions.
 This change will take effect on January 1, 2019.